 Figma Wireframe

-This guide covers how to use Figma to provide the best guidance to designers, who are partners and companions of POs and PMs, as well as how to create wireframes using Figma.
+We provide a guide ranging from how to use Figma—to offer the best guidance to designers who are partners and companions to POs and PMs—to how to create wireframes using Figma.

-Creating wireframes using Figma and sharing wireframe creation tools
+Creating wireframes using Figma and sharing wireframe production tools

 Prototyping

-Q. Can only PMs and POs take this course?
-A. Even if you're not a PM or PO, or not preparing to become one, anyone curious about sprint practices can take this course
+Q. Is this course only for PMs and POs?
+A. Even if you are not a PM or PO, and even if you aren't preparing to become one, this course is open to anyone who is curious about the practical aspects of Sprints.

-Q. What is the difficulty level of this course?
-A. This course is designed for juniors.
-We are planning to prepare a separate course for those who have been working in the field for a long time.
+Q. What is the difficulty level of the course?
+A. This course is for juniors.
+A separate course for those who have worked in the field for a long time is planned.

-Q. I'm preparing for a job change - will this be helpful?
-A. If you're curious about startup work processes, you can gain indirect experience
+Q. I'm preparing to change jobs; will this be helpful?
+A. If you are curious about startup work processes, you can gain indirect experience through this.

-If there are any reference points needed for learning the course, please write them carefully.
-This helps students fully understand the content covered in the course and can increase learning satisfaction.
+Please write down any reference notes necessary for the lecture in detail.
+This will help students fully understand the content covered in the lecture and increase their learning satisfaction.

 Practice Environment